LIV 4-0 WHU: 4 Talking Points from Liverpool's win over West Ham United

 Here are 4 talking points from Liverpool's win over the Hammers.

-Firmino's capabilities as a False 9 is unmatched in the world right now giving spaces to the likes of Salah and Mane who are already on a different level.
-But the most difficult problem this formation faces is against Bus-parking teams.
-It'll be very exciting to watch how Liverpool take on such teams in the remaining campaign.
+Firmino's capabilities as a False 9 are unmatched in the world right now; he gives space to the likes of Salah and Mane who are already on a different level.
+But the most difficult problem this formation faces is playing against bus-parking teams.
+It'll be very exciting to see how Liverpool take on such teams in the remaining campaign.